3 x 250 grams of whole roasted coffee beans, packed in a gift box with information on each coffee.

 Taste profile: Full bodied with notes of dark chocolate and marzipan

 Everaldo Gonçalves de Siqueira is the name of the producer for this coffee.
 He started out with just 7 hectares of land that was recieved as a family inheritance in the city of Carmo do Paranaíba.
 In the beginning there were many obstacles due to a lack of machinery and access to financial resources, but the passion for coffee persisted.
 Eventually, with the help of his brothers, Everaldo grew the property to 110 hectares across two Fazendas, Santa Cecília and Cachieira.
 The coffee flowers in October to December and the berries are then harvested in June to August.
 After that, the berries are undergoing the Natural process, meaning they get to dry on sunbeds before separating the beans from the pulp.

-Taste profile: Sweet and juicy with notes of milk chocolate and yellow raisins
+Taste profile: Sweet with notes of candied red apples and blood orange

 Wilmer Medardo Moncayo Gallardo owns an 8 hectare farm called La Loma, where he has 6 hectares of coffee planted (and the remaining 2 hectares are forest preserve).
 He was born into a coffee family and has been farming on his own since about 2001.
 Wilmer was 16 when he planted his first Caturra crop, though unfortunately it was affected by the coffee-leaf rust outbreak in the early 2010s.
 Wilmer now grows Pink Bourbon and is careful to harvest it ripe.
 The coffee is depulped the following day, after it sits in a hopper for 12 hours.
 It goes to the fermentation tanks after being depulped, and will sit there for 24 more hours.
 It’s washed twice and dried in parabolic driers, which takes 15-18 days.